Review: Wicked Uncle – Kids’ Gifts

 Sharing is caring!

-At 28 we were the first of our friends to have a baby.
-At 32 the majority of my friends still do not have children.
-Like I was pre-kids, many of them are utterly clueless when it comes to buying gifts for children.
 It is really hard to buy for kids and that was one of the reasons I wrote my unisex first birthday gift ideas with longevity blog post.
-Many of my friends have told me before that they don’t have a clue what to buy kids for birthdays and Christmas, and frankly find it a pain in the arse.
+Many of my friends have told me before that they don’t have a clue what to buy kids for birthdays and Christmas, and frankly find it a pain in the behind!

 The new site Wicked Uncle is set to remedy that.
 The site is full of cool toys and gifts for kids that they will actually enjoy playing with and can be filtered by age, sex and category (adventurer, engineer, role play etc).

 It is also great for my friends who are busy as they can gift wrap the presents, send them direct with a handwritten birthday card and even send a birthday reminder every year.
-Wicked Uncle asked us to try out their site and review it for you guys.

 I found being able to search via age really helpful.
 Even as someone who has a decent knowledge now of what gifts work for kids of different ages.